PleoSoft/peltas-community/README.md

 	- create docker image locally: mvn package -P docker
 	- or pull from docker hub: docker pull docker pull pleosoft/peltas-community
 	- start: docker run -p 8080:8080 pleosoft/peltas-community

+# BI tools
+Any kind of BI tools with Database connectors can be used.
+For demos Power BI is quite convenient however it does not support PostgreSQL out of the box and you need a connector such as [https://github.com/npgsql/Npgsql/releases](https://github.com/npgsql/Npgsql/releases "https://github.com/npgsql/npgsql/releases") or follow this simple turtorial [https://community.powerbi.com/t5/Community-Blog/Configuring-Power-BI-Connectivity-to-PostgreSQL-Database/ba-p/12567](https://community.powerbi.com/t5/Community-Blog/Configuring-Power-BI-Connectivity-to-PostgreSQL-Database/ba-p/12567)

 # Change the DB schema
 	- Peltas comes with a predefined DB schema and executions scripts (src/main/resources/io/peltas)